-^{&#}x27;Sustainable blue economy' means all sectoral and cross-sectoral economic activities throughout the single market related to oceans, seas, coasts and inland waters, covering the Union's outermost regions and landlocked countries, including emerging sectors and nonmarket goods and services and being consistent with Union environmental legislation.'
+\\\\\\ 'Sustainable blue economy' means all sectoral and cross-sectoral economic activities throughout the single market related to oceans, seas, coasts and inland waters, covering the Union's outermost regions and landlocked countries, including emerging sectors and non-market goods and services and being consistent with Union environmental legislation.'

-and healthy food, promoting sustainable practices in agriculture, aquaculture, fisheries and forestry, ensuring access to clean water, soil and air for all, cleaning up the seas, and oceans and inland waters, preserving and restoring the planet's vital natural systems and environment requires that we harness the potential of research and innovation.
+Meeting the goals of sustainable development, guaranteeing the production and consumption of safe and healthy food, promoting sustainable practices in agriculture, aquaculture, fisheries and forestry, ensuring access to clean water, soil and air for all, cleaning up seas, oceans and inland waters preserving and restoring the planet's vital natural systems and environment requires that we harness the potential of research and innovation.
 But the pathways for the transition to sustainability and ways to overcome resilient barriers are hardly understood.
-Making the transition to sustainable consumption and production and restoring planetary health requires investment in research and technologies, novel, high quality -products and services, new business models, and social, territorial - and environmental innovations.
-This creates new opportunities for a sustainable, resilient, innovative and responsible European bioeconomy, boosting resource efficiency, productivity and competitiveness, and generating jobs and growth and increasing social inclusion.
-Activities will build a knowledge base and deliver solutions to: protect, sustainably manage and use natural resources from land and sea11 - and enhance the role of terrestrial and aquatic systems as carbon sinks; protect biodiversity, ensure food and nutrition security, providing safe, healthy and nutritious diets; accelerate the transition from a fossil-based linear economy to a resource efficient, resilient, low emission, low-carbon circular economy, and supporting the development of a sustainable bioeconomy and the blue economy; and develop resilient and vibrant rural, mountain,
+Making the transition to sustainable consumption and production and restoring planetary health requires investment in research and technologies, novel, high quality products and services, new business models, and social, territorial and environmental innovations.
+This creates new opportunities for a sustainable, resilient, innovative and responsible European bioeconomy, boosting resource efficiency, productivity and competitiveness, generating new and green jobs and growth and increasing social inclusion.